ahsu1230/StudentSandbox/guide/06_git_cli.md

 (use "git push" to publish your local commits)
 ```

 We're on the right track.
 This means that your local branch has a commit that the remote branch does not have on Github.

-## Pushing your commits

-Once your local branch is a few commits ahead of the remote branch, it's time to push (a.k.a. upload) the new commits to the remote.
+Once your local branch is at least a commit ahead of the remote branch, it's time to push (a.k.a. upload) the new commits to the remote.
 Use this command to push commits to the remote.

 ```git
 git push origin YOUR_BRANCH_NAME